Full question:

 Answer:

-C. Extreme cruelty;
+- C. Extreme cruelty

-G. Cruel and abusive treatment;
+- G. Cruel and abusive treatment

-H. Irreconcilable marital differences; or
+- H. Irreconcilable marital differences

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.